LeonardoGuevara/mesapro/README.md

 ![Overall_system](/Human_perception_and_safety_system.png)

 The creation of this package was motivated by the MeSAPro project which aims to ensure autonomy of agricultural robots in scenarios which involves human-robot interactions.
-The decision making and safety policies of the current version of the safety system were implemented to be used only for transportation robots during harvesting at polytunnels.
-However, it is planned to create alternative versions for other other robot tasks covered by the MeSAPro project such as UV-C treatment and automatic data collection.
+The decision making and safety policies of the current version of the safety system were implemented only in transportation robots during harvesting at polytunnels.
+However, it is planned to create alternative versions for other robot tasks covered by the MeSAPro project such as UV-C treatment and automatic data collection.